YogeshDhengale/E-commerce-Store/README.md

 first go with
 Download the zip file
-then run the following commond
+then run the following commond.
 ### `npm i` or `npm install`
 ### `npm start`